Using Java SDK and Microsoft Graph API V6 with Kotlin for Email Dispatch

 Command Description

-Kotlin with Java SDK Integration
+Kotlin Integrating with the Java SDK

 // Build.gradle.kts dependencies for Microsoft Graph API, Azure Identity, and Jakarta Annotation